 Caring for Your Hanging Plants

 Water it.
 Plants need about an inch of water a week.
-I place mine on the lawn if I know we’ll get a good soaking rain.
+I place my DIY hanging baskets on the lawn if I know we’ll get a good soaking rain.
+Read additional watering tips here.

 Add fertilizer sparingly.
 As a Master Gardener, I learned a saying – “Weakly Weekly.”
 This means to cut your average feeding in half and feed once a week, not the full amount every two weeks.
 If you are feeding another way, just cut back and do it more often.